Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

 Comparisons between wall-normal profiles through the instability at the end of the domain ($x = 1.0 \unit{\metre}$, $\theta = \ang{0}$) and the Mack 2\ts{nd} mode eigenfunctions from the LST at $f = 70 \unit {\kilo\hertz}$ are shown in Figure \jwnresolved{\ref{fig:sharp_data}(a)}, verifying that the instability is the axisymmetric Mack 2\ts{nd} mode.
 The agreement of the velocity, pressure, and temperature profiles between the LST and the globally forced response is nearly perfect.

-Previous studies have concluded that, at zero incidence, the Mack 2\ts{nd} mode in sharp cone boundary layers is most receptive to slow acoustic waves \cite{Balakumar2011,Balakumar2015}.
-Vortical waves also activate the mode, although less efficiently.
-Figure \jwnresolved{\ref{fig:sharp_data}(b)} shows the streamwise growth of the Chu energy amplitude at the wall in response to free-stream forcing of each of the five wave types.
-The slow acoustic wave produces the strongest response, followed by the vortical waves, and lastly the fast acoustic and entropic waves.
-The two different types of vortical waves produce identical responses, but the azimuthal locations of the maximum growth are $90^o$ out of phase with each other due to the orthogonality of the vortical wave vectors to each other.
+\dac{Previous studies of the receptivity of sharp cone boundary layers to zero incidence waves have concluded that the Mack second mode is most receptive to slow acoustic waves \cite{Balakumar2015,Balakumar2011}.} Vortical waves also activate the mode, although less efficiently.
+Figure \jwnresolved{\ref{fig:sharp_data}(b)} shows the streamwise growth of the Chu energy amplitude at the wall in response to free-stream forcing of each of the five wave types. \dac{The slow acoustic wave ($a_{-}$) produces the strongest response, followed by the vortical waves ($a_{uv}$ and $a_w$), and lastly the fast acoustic ($a_+$) and entropic ($a_s$) waves.} The two different types of vortical waves produce identical responses, but the azimuthal locations of the maximum growth are $\ang{90}$ out of phase with each other due to the orthogonality of the vortical wave vectors to each other.
 The fast acoustic wave produces an initial amplification of a fast boundary layer mode upstream of $x = 0.3 \unit{m}$, but is not able to activate the Mack mode downstream at this frequency.
-These results agree well with previous receptivity studies which show that slow acoustic waves produce the strongest response, because of their resonance with the Mack mode~\cite{Ma2005}.
-The fast acoustic wave initially excites an upstream boundary layer mode, which is then damped prior to a delayed onset of the Mack 2\ts{nd} mode.
+These results agree well with previous receptivity studies which show that slow acoustic waves produce the strongest response, because of their resonance with the Mack mode~\cite{Ma2005}. \dac{This study also showed that} the fast acoustic wave initially excites an upstream boundary layer mode, which is then damped prior to a delayed onset of the Mack 2\ts{nd} mode.
 At this Reynolds number, we have insufficient streamwise extent of the domain to capture this effect.
 The vortical/entropic wave successfully activate the modal growth, but produce lower amplitudes than the slow acoustic wave.
-Receptivity coefficients for the direct forcing at $\psi = 0$ are shown in Table \ref{tab:receptivity_direct}.
-The receptivity of the slow acoustic wave is the highest with $C_a = C_e = 5.54$, which is over six times higher than that of the vortical waves and thirty times higher than for entropy waves.
+The receptivity of the slow acoustic wave is the highest with $C_a = 5.54$, which is over six times higher than that of the vortical waves and thirty times higher than for entropy waves.
 This is similar to results for acoustic forcing over sharp cones in which the receptivity to slow waves is higher for flows with adiabatic wall conditions.
 Although the mean flow was computed using an isothermal wall, it is very near the adiabatic wall temperature for the mean flow conditions, and so the receptivity coefficients do agree \jwnresolved{well} with what has been previously observed \cite{Balakumar2015}.